 What does the cost include?

-The cost for the Mentorship program includes accommodation for the length of the program as well as a complete itinerary comprising of a combination of photography workshops, private 1 on 1 feedback sessions with your mentor, activities carried out in conjunction with the NGO as well as the support and guidance of an experienced photography mentor who will be on hand for the full length of the program.
+The cost for the Safari Program includes accommodation for the length of the program as well as a complete itinerary comprising of a combination of photography workshops, private 1 on 1 feedback sessions with your mentor, activities carried out in conjunction with the NGO as well as the support and guidance of an experienced photography mentor who will be on hand for the full length of the program.
 Participants will be hosted for three nights in a hotel in Mwanza city as well as three nights in a hotel/lodge near Serengeti National Park.
 The cost is also inclusive of the entrance fee to Serengeti National Park, the fee to camp inside the park, camping equipment hire, as well as the fee to hire out a 4 wheel all-terrain.